shreyashankar/planner/README.md

 Download the contents in this folder as a zip file.
 Navigate to the folder you downloaded to in Terminal or Command Prompt:
 `cd Downloads/planner-master`

 Run `python planner.py`!
+You will be prompted to give calendar and task permissions to planner.

 ## Switch users
-Remove the file `~/.credentials/tasks-python-quickstart.json` and rerun the program.
+Remove the files `~/.credentials/tasks-python-quickstart.json` and `~/.credentials/calendar-python-quickstart.json` and rerun the program.
 On Mac OSX, you can execute:
 `$ rm ~/.credentials/tasks-python-quickstart.json`
+`$ rm ~/.credentials/calendar-python-quickstart.json`

 ## Common errors